mvolkmann/blog/src/dart.md

 By default no type allows the value `null`.
 To allow this prepend `?` to the type name.
-For example, a variable of type `String?` can be set to `null`, but a variable of type `String` cannot.
+For example, a variable of type `String` cannot be set to `null`, but a variable of type `String?` can.
+The compiler requires handling cases where a nullable value might be `null`.
+This results in detecting errors involving `null` values at compile-time rather than runtime.

 Enumerations are defined with the `enum` keyword.
 They cannot be defined inside a function.